 17. Struffoli di Mamma are puffy balls of fried dough which are crispy on the outside, light and airy on the inside.
 These Italian honey balls (aka Cicerchiata) are then drenched in citrus-scented warm honey and decorated with sprinkles.

-18. Danish aebleskiver are a traditional holiday dish in Scandinavian countries, and they’re sold as a street food during the busy holiday shopping season.
+18. Danish aebleskiver are a traditional holiday dish in Scandinavian countries, and they’re sold as street food during the busy holiday shopping season.

 19. Pfeffernusse are a popular cookie in Germany, the Netherlands, and Denmark.